-Cleveland has become a big tourist destination largely because of the Rock and Roll Hall of Fame and its popular sports teams.
-It’s located along the shore of Lake Erie, and the Historic Gateway District is a fun area that’s undergone revitalization and is fun to explore.
+Cleveland, located along the shore of Lake Erie, has become a big tourist destination largely because of the Rock and Roll Hall of Fame and its popular sports teams.
+The Historic Gateway District is a fun area that’s undergone revitalization and is packed with hotels, shops, and over 60 bars and restaurants.
 For a hip scene that’s favored among young people and foodies, head to Cleveland Heights.
 There’s an annual Greek Festival worth checking out, and live music venues are plentiful and full of energy.

 On the outskirts of Toledo is a small town called Perrysburg that enjoys a beautiful setting on the Maumee River.
 You can easily spend a day or two here exploring the historical sites that were formed around 1813 with the construction of Fort Meigs.
 This fort is the largest wooden fortification on the continent.
 Perrysburg has a suburban vibe that is comfortable to many travelers who want to be close to city attractions but not stressed out by traffic and congestion.
 It’s a safe place to live or stay, for a while or even just a weekend.